dansays/housesitter-instructions/README.md

 Yes, it's actually called that.
 Just follow the paw prints and signs, or better yet, just let Beta lead.
 She knows the way.

+Upon returning from your walk, please wipe Beta's feet and lady bits with the Nature's Miracle wipes, located in the top drawer of the grey cabinet by the entryway.
+Her feet are a bit sensitive, so please be gentle.
+As a reward, you may give her a Dentastix after your first walk of the day; and 2-3 Chicken Apple Bark chips thereafter.

 ### Pro Fit Gym

 Our 24-hour fitness center includes free weights, cardio equipment, Peloton bikes, and a yoga studio.
 There's also an Outrace Fitness System, an outdoor multi-training... thing.
 It's cool.
 Kind of like a jungle gym for adults.